-I provide copy-editing and proofreading services for a wide range of clients, including charities, small businesses, corporate organisations, freelance writers and translation and graphic design agencies.
+I provide copy-editing and proofreading services for a wide range of clients, including charities, small businesses, public-sector organisations, freelance writers and translation and graphic design agencies.

 What’s the difference between copy-editing and proofreading?